WAH-WorkoutAtHome/.github/profile/README.md

 ---

-We’re excited to bring Hayak.AI to life and contribute to a safer world through technology!
+We’re excited to bring WAH to make your workout better and easy